 1. Start with Scoping – What’s the Risk (a.k.a.
 Loss Event)?

 The S3 bucket is not the risk, though you might have read this in articles circulating around the web.
-The true risk here is a company misconfiguring and not properly securing the bucket.
+The true risk is that information is compromised due to the bucket not being secured.

 There are 4 main elements to define in scoping:

 Something that may be affected, either by diminished value or by creating a liability for the owner.
 Applying that lens, it’s the data in the S3 buckets that we are concerned about.

 When looking at recent breaches that are occurring in these buckets we are seeing the main threat as an External Malicious Actor.
 These actors are out for confidential data that they can sell on the black market.

 In other words, what you are worried about happening.
 The three types of effects are confidentiality, integrity, availability (C-I-A).
 In this case, the effect would be “C”, a loss of confidential information.